Stevecool023/scool-backend/server-side_website_programming/README.md

 - How does it differ from client-side programming?
 - Why is it so useful?

-The module as well gives an overview of some of the most popular server-side web frameworks, along with guidance on how to select the most suitable framework for creating your first project.
+The module as well gives an overview of some of the most popular server-side web frameworks, along with guidance on how to select the most suitable framework for creating your first project.\n
 Finally, it provides a high-level introductory to web server security.